7 Luxury London Hotels with Exceptional Dining Experiences

 • Reserve: 6 weeks in advance

-Shangri-La at The Shard South Bank: TING Restaurant – For Food Lovers Seeking Asian-European Fusion
+Shangri-La at The Shard: TING Restaurant – Asian-European Fusion with Views

-TING restaurant Shangri-La Shard London Asian European fine dining views
+TING Restaurant Shangri-La Shard Hotel London Asian European fine dining with views

 GONG Bar: London’s Highest Hotel Bar

 GONG bar on the 52nd floor offers London’s highest hotel bar.
 Cocktails crafted to complement the elevated setting, inspired by views and hotel’s Asian heritage.
-Perfect for food lovers seeking unique bar experiences.
+Perfect for unique bar experiences.

 • TING dinner: £75-105 per person